cosola-salvia/news.macile.org/content/en-bulletin.md

 Based on the observations in 2007, we adjusted the 2008 MACILE Summer Academy.
 It was extended to five weeks and we redesigned the curriculum to include engineering, technology, Spanish literacy, in addition to math.
 We also added activities—chess, field trips, and guest speakers.

-### About the Students
+### About the 2008 Students

+MACILE targets talented students in the top 20% of their class.
 Thirty-five students were admitted and completed the program.
-(MACILE targets talented students in the top 20% of their class.)
-There was a required orientation and a meeting with the parents .
+There was a required orientation and a meeting with the parents.

 ### Schedule and Evaluation